 Loaded with Antioxidants

 Another great health benefit of cherries happens to be their anti-aging properties.
-Again, it’s the antioxidants which are responsible for these effects.
+Again, it’s the antioxidants that are responsible for these effects.
 These antioxidants help keep skin from sagging and looking young.

 Reduced Muscle Pain & Regulated Blood Pressure